CliffJr/b2n/README.md

 Package b2n was created for parsing data from [Teltonika](https://wiki.teltonika.lt/view/Codec#Codec_8_Extended) UDP packets, package can be used for parsing values from data streams.

-For example, have binary packet bs which is Teltonika UDP Codec 8 Extended packet
+For example, have binary packet bs which is Teltonika UDP Codec 8 Extended packet according to the Teltonika Codec 8 documentation, on byte position 24 should be number of data which should be unsigned uint8, use ParseBs2Uint8 function to parse and convert the value.

 ```go
 package main